-This guide walks you through the steps needed to ensure that you're ready to set up and integrate ShiftLeft CORE's NG SAST for code analysis.
+This guide walks you through the steps to ensure that you're ready to set up and integrate ShiftLeft CORE's NG SAST for code analysis.
 This guide will also briefly cover user access, firewall modifications, and NG SAST customization.

 Before integrating NG SAST into your software deployment pipelines, there are several things you should consider:

 Applications: Decide which applications you will scan with NG SAST.
-For each application that you're scanning, make sure you have and can access its code repository.
+For each application you're scanning, make sure you have and can access its code repository.

 We recommend prioritizing your applications based on their risk profiles or business criticality; prioritize those with the highest impact should a security issue occur for NG SAST integration.

 Users: Decide who you want to be involved with the code analysis process and what roles they should have.
 You'll also need to decide how these users access ShiftLeft (i.e., you could implement SSO and let anyone with the appropriate email address self-enroll).